chronicleworks/chronicle/docs/helm_testing.md

 test:
   api:
     enabled: true
+  auth:
+    enabled: true
 ```

 These are Chronicle's default `values.yaml` settings.
 Running `helm test <installation>`
-will run the api-test without using an authorization token.
+will run the API test and Auth Endpoints test without using an authorization token.

 ### Auth Required, Using `devIdProvider`